rohit83is/Getting-and-Cleaning-Data/README.md

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

 1.)
-Download the dataset  if it does not already exist in the working directory Load the activity and feature info
+Download the dataset  if it does not already exist in the working directory 2.)
+Read all the following files into memory.
-Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation Loads the activity and subject data for each dataset, and merges those columns with the dataset Merges the two datasets
-Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+    2.a) X_test.txt
+    2.b) Y_test.txt
+    2.c) subject_test.txt
+    2.d) X_train.txt
+    2.e) Y_train.txt
+    2.f) activity_labels.txt
+    2.g) features.txt
+    2.f) subject_train.txt
+ 3.)
+Add Activity_labels & Subject information to the Test Dataset.Convert Activity_labels from numbers to actual activity name.
+ 4.)
+Add Activity_labels & Subject information to the Train Dataset.Convert Activity_label from numbers to actual activity name.
+ 5.)
+Merge Test and Train datasets
+ 6.)
+Filter all columns names measuring Mean and Standard Deviations.
+ 7.)
+Creates a  tidy dataset containing summarized information for all subjects and all activities.
+ 8.)
 The end result is shown in the file tidy.txt.